BMO Celebrates Pride with the Return of "Rainbow Deposits" in support of Rainbow Railroad

 - BMO will have Pride activations at the San Francisco Pride parade, Los Angeles Football Club, and Angel City Football Club home games

-TORONTO and CHICAGO, June 1, 2023 /PRNewswire/ - BMO is kicking off the second year of its Pride-themed "Rainbow Deposits" campaign, today through August 31.
+TORONTO and CHICAGO, June 1, 2023 /PRNewswire-HISPANIC PR WIRE/ -- BMO is kicking off the second year of its Pride-themed "Rainbow Deposits" campaign, today through August 31.
 Canadians and Americans are invited to "deposit" pictures of rainbows using the BMO Rainbow Deposits web app at www.BMORainbowDeposits.com and share on social media using the hashtag #BMOPride.
 For every rainbow deposited, BMO will donate $1 to Rainbow Railroad, up to $50,000 CAD.

 Rainbow Railroad is a global non-profit organization that helps at-risk members of the 2SLGBTQ+ community get to safety.
 Since its inception in 2006, Rainbow Railroad has helped more than 9,263 2SLGBTQ+ individuals from 69 different countries.